How do I know how much equity I have?

 – If you’re planning to refinance, get a lender’s valuation and a current payoff to know exactly how much equity you can access.

-If you want, provide your estimated home value and mortgage balances and I can walk through the math with you.
+Provide your estimated home value and mortgage balances and I can walk through the math with you.

 **Your home equity is the difference between your home’s current market value and what you still owe on your mortgage.**